 Self-assessments are often part of the overall employee evaluation process and include their performance review.
-Management and HR can use this information to encourage growth, reward excellent productivity, and is part of the consideration process in promotions.
+Management and HR can use this information to encourage growth, reward excellent productivity, and as a part of the consideration process in promotions.

-The outcome is that many self-assessments aren't done well or used to their best benefit.
+The outcome is that many employee self-assessments aren't done well or used to their best benefit.
 The key in making self-assessments useful is in creating an environment where there is no negative judgment on honest assessment.
 The goal of improvement and growth should be highlighted.
-With that being said, there are some ways that self-assessments can be less than productive:
+With that being said, there are some ways that employee self-evaluations can be less than productive:

-- The employee isn't honest or helpful.
 This is common and often not intentional.
-Employees don't naturally know how to assess their own performance and it's an uncomfortable thing to do.
+Employees don't naturally know how to assess their own performance and self-appraisal is often an uncomfortable thing to do.
 HR and supervisors should make sure to give the employee the tools they need, such as data and examples to help them compile the most valuable assessment.

 Self-Assessments in Performance Management Systems

 The performance review and self-assessment process is an important tool to build employee engagement and encourage growth.
 It does need to be handled professionally and with best practices in leadership.
 Recommendations for improvement need to be handled with care so that the employee feels supported and encouraged when engaging in self-appraisal.

-Your performance management system should give you tools to help make the performance review process easy to navigate for the managers and employees.
+Your performance management system should offer employee assessment tools that help make the performance review process easier to navigate for both managers and employees.
 You should be able to construct unique workflows that help your HR set goals with your employees, manage benchmarks, and clearly see progress.
 Communication should be efficient throughout the process so that your employees always feel supported as they participate in their self-assessment.

-Using your system effectively, management can compile robust reporting options, so they have a better view of individual performance, as well as whole company productivity.
+When used effectively, an employee assessment tool can help management compile robust reporting options, so they have a better view of individual performance, as well as whole company productivity.

 - Paylocity News